fulldecent/structured-acceptance-test/README.md

 This document is version 0.0.1a.
 This project will follow [Semantic Versioning](http://semver.org/).
 Also, this recommendation follows the [Google JSON Style Guide](https://google.github.io/styleguide/jsoncstyleguide.xml)

-Tools which support SASR will directly output a SASR-formatted report or include an option which allows it to directly output this report.
+Tools which produce SASR will directly output a SASR-formatted report or include an option which allows it to directly output this report.
+Services which consume SASR will accept any valid output from these tools and make great use of it.

 # What is Static Analysis?